JBellows-git/JBellows-git/README.md

 - 👋 Hi, I’m John Bellows.
 If you're looking at this then I likely applied to your company.
 Stay a while and take a look around, I hope you like what you see.

+These are very old projects that I haven't touched in a long time.
+They are not accurate representation of my current skills in coding.

 Quick Overview:
 -Homebrewer Project - Java